Our Team

 She is known in the marketplace for her expertise in defining an audience and driving marketing and business development strategies that deliver results.

-With 15+ years experience in marketing, advertising and business development, she delivers results through innovative targeted marketing campaigns and leads with exceptional communication skills.
+With 15+ years experience, Shirell delivers results through innovative targeted marketing campaigns and leads with exceptional communication skills.
 Known for keeping stakeholders engaged at all levels while moving projects forward on time and on budget.
 Shirell is fluent in both traditional and digital marketing methodologies and strategies.
 Her track record includes creating successful marketing and communication strategies for B2B and B2C organizations.

 An avid reader, foodie, and lover of the arts, Shirell enjoys exploring Portland’s diverse entertainment scene.
 She also has a fondness for travel and spending time year-round at the Oregon Coast.